cdot/Squirrel/README.md

    - it works on anything that has a reasonably modern browser (including those on mobile phones)
    - it doesn't require an internet connection to run
    - it encrypts *everything* that it stores, sends or receives
-   - it doesn't require a special website to store stuff (it can use a number of different online cloud services as a store, and you can even add more)
+   - it doesn't require a special website to store stuff (it can use a number of different online cloud services, and you can even add more)
    - it uses 256 bit AES (Rijndael), one of the toughest ciphers to crack
    - it can use image steganography to mask its use
    - it's entirely open source, allowing you to inspect, and if you want, propose modifications to the code